About me: My story in a nutshell

 My professional career in the city started in early 2010 after graduating as an economist at the worst possible time: during the height of the global financial crisis.
 I was lucky to land a job at GFT Global Markets where I worked as a Junior Analyst and quickly learned the ropes from expert traders and seasoned analysts.
 Before long, I specialised in technical analysis, with which I have since become obsessed.

-Now I am an experienced market analyst after working for global FX, CFD and Spread Betting brokerages at FOREX.com and City Index.
-I am currently providing analysis services for ThinkMarkets and my own clients.
+Now I am an experienced market analyst after working for a few global FX and CFD brokerages such as FOREX.com and City Index.
+I am currently providing analysis services for ThinkMarkets and trading education for my own clients.

 Although my colleagues and friends regard me as an expert in technical analysis, I also provide succinct fundamental analysis and my comments are regularly quoted by the leading financial publications.